nedbat/pydoctor/README.rst

 like what it will do.

+The output consists of a number of sections.
+With no arguments, doctor.py will print everything.
+You can specify section names to get just that information.
+See ``doctor.py --help`` for details.

 Problems
 ========

-If this program fails, or gets something wrong.
-Please open an issue to let me know.
+If this program fails, or gets something wrong, please open an issue to let me know.
 Pull requests also welcome.

 .. _sample report: https://raw.githubusercontent.com/nedbat/pydoctor/master/sample_report.txt